bjgill33/6th-Street-Pizza/Group_6-Sprint_Status_Updates/Group_6-Sprint_3_Week_1_Status_Update.md

 ### Tasks Scheduled for this week:
 1. Test functionality of Ordering System and Shopping Cart.
-2. Create Checkout with current items in Shopping Cart.
+2. Testing the Checkout with current items in Shopping Cart.
 3. Continue Testing landing page and menu page.
 4. Continue Testing the Shopping Cart.
 5. Continue Testing the Checkout system.
 6. Continue Testing Ordering Page.
-7. Fixing Bug Issues with the Ordering System.
+7. Fixing Bug Issues with the menu, ordering system, and shopping cart.
 8. Write automated testing for the index, menu, and payment html files using Selenium.
 10. Continue code creation documentation.
 11. Report Bugs within the GitHub Issues section of repository.